How Grandma’s Spinning Wheel came to be;

-Grandma’s Spinning Wheel is now one of the largest and best stocked fiber arts supply shops in the west.
-We are over 2000 square feet jam packed with hundreds of different yarns, needles, hooks & notions for knitters and crocheters (see the yarns page for a fairly complete listing), fibers of all kinds and colors for spinning and felting, 8 different makes of spinning wheels and supplies for spinners, including handcrafted drop spindles by Ken Ledbetter, rigid heddle looms and weaving supplies, dyes, books and patterns.
+Grandma’s Spinning Wheel is now one of the largest and best stocked fiber arts supply shops in the southwest.
+We are over 2000 square feet with hundreds of different yarns, needles, hooks & notions for knitters and crocheters (see the yarns page for a complete listing), fibers of all kinds and colors for spinning and felting, many varieties of spinning wheels and supplies for spinners, including handcrafted drop spindles by Ken Ledbetter, rigid heddle looms and other weaving supplies, dyes, books and patterns.

 In addition, we offer classes in many aspects of fiber arts, as well as expert advice in yarn, color, texture and pattern selection.
 Expert assistance for any knitting, crocheting, spinning, rigid heddle weaving problems is always available.